Johann Philipp Werner & Maria Elisabeth Ruckemesser were married in Vilbel on 27 November 1759.

-Johann [Philipp] Werner, a farmer, his wife Elisabeth, children (Katharina [Elisabeth], age 7; Anna, age 5; Johann[es], age ½) arrived from Lübeck at the port of Oranienbaum on 12 September 1766 aboard the English frigate Love & Unity under the command of Skipper Thomas Fairfax.
+Johann [Philipp] Werner, a farmer, his wife Elisabeth, children (Katharina [Elisabeth], age 7; Anna, age 5; Johann[es], age ½), and his sister Katharina (age 18) arrived from Lübeck at the port of Oranienbaum on 12 September 1766 aboard the English frigate Love & Unity under the command of Skipper Thomas Fairfax.

-Philipp Werner, a farmer, his wife Elisabeth, and childern (Elisabeth, age 8; Johannes, age 2) are recorded on a list of Beauregard recruits appended to the 1767 census in Household No. 95.
+Philipp Werner, a farmer, his wife Elisabeth, and children (Elisabeth, age 8; Johannes, age 2) are recorded on a list of Beauregard recruits appended to the 1767 census in Household No. 95.

 Philipp Werner and his family are recorded on the 1798 census of Luzern in Household No. Lz02.

 The Oranienbaum passenger list records that Johann [Philipp] Werner came from the German region of Frankfurt am Main.
 The 1767 census records that he came from the German village of Niederursel in the Frankfurt am Main region.

 - Mai, Brent Alan.
 1798 Census of the German Colonies along the Volga: Economy, Population, and Agriculture (Lincoln, NE: American Historical Society of Germans from Russia, 1999): Lz02.

 - Parish register of Vilbel (LDS Film No. 0939213).